How to create a custom shape

 1. Insert the shape you would like to modify to the slide:

 2. To use Edit Points, do one of the following:

 - Right-click on the shape and choose Edit Points in the popup menu:

-- Under Drawing Tools (it will be appeared when you select the shape), on the Format
+- Under Drawing Tools (it will appear when you select the shape), on the Format

-tab, in the Insert Shapes group, click on the Edit Shapes dropdown list, and then
+tab, in the Insert Shapes group, click on the Edit Shape dropdown list, and then

 choose Edit Points:

 3. Make the changes with the selected shape: